Vehicle Title Bonds & Lost Titles

 Which states allow bonded titles?

 Most states allow bonded titles, but requirements vary significantly.
 Texas requires 1.5x vehicle value for a 3-year bond term.
-Florida requires 2x vehicle value for vehicles 10-25 years old with a 3-year term.
-California, New York, and several other states do not use bonded titles and have alternative procedures.
+Florida requires 2x vehicle value for eligible model years (currently 1997-2010 for 2026) with a 3-year term.
+California requires a bond equal to the vehicle's fair market value for vehicles valued at $5,000 or more.
+New York requires 1.5x vehicle value with a 3-year term.
+A few states have alternative procedures instead of bonded titles.
 Check your specific state DMV requirements.

 How long does a vehicle title bond last?